 High School Group meets at 11:15 only

 The high school youth group, Young Religious Unitarian Universalists (YRUU), works with advisors to craft their own discussions and service opportunities.
 They design and present a service to the congregation in late winter and work on various projects throughout the year.
-Teens are may also apply to be volunteer or paid staff in the Nursery, assist with a YRE class, join the choir, or participate in other congregational activities by sharing their gifts.
+Teens may also apply to volunteer or work as paid staff in the Nursery, assist with a YRE class, join the choir, or participate in other congregational activities by sharing their gifts.